akinanop/mvl-solver/README.md

 *Note*: This solver corrects and improves the (unsound) solver created by Hemal A. Lal.
 See: http://www.d.umn.edu/~lalx0004/research/.
 In particular, now on the counterexample described in [*Jain_report.pdf*, p.28] the solver produces the correct result.

-Here follows the description of how to execute the program.
+Below follows the description of how to execute the program.

 ### Generating Benchmark Problem